 SHOWstudio presents an exhibition of Nick Knight’s fine art prints.
-Curated to celebrate Knight's dynamic collaborations with Alexander McQueen, and to coincide with the opening of Savage Beauty at the Victoria & Albert Museum, the exhibition showcases Knight's arresting re-imaginings of McQueen's collections.
+Curated by Carrie Scott to celebrate Knight's dynamic collaborations with Alexander McQueen, and to coincide with the opening of Savage Beauty at the Victoria & Albert Museum, the exhibition showcases Knight's arresting re-imaginings of McQueen's collections.

 Similarly daring in their approach to fashion, the pair have been equally revered in their respective fields.
 In their hands, fashion, flesh and form were as malleable as each roll of fabric, length of film or digital file.
 Bodies and bodices were slashed, structured and stitched to produce imagery and attire flung from the furthest corners of the psyche.